EstebanMontelongo/Pac-Man-Portal/README.md

   > Ghost movement AI

-  > a few game functionalities
+  > A few game functionalities

   > Ghost Master class all other ghosts should inherit from a master class